 The secretary reminded the EVE IWG to ensure that they have reserved and designated in-person participation to the EVE IWG secretariat in advance of the 69th EVE IWG session in Korea.
-The Korean delegation also communicated that room reservations for the K-Hotel would be opening at the end of March online and that booking in advance of this would require direct email or a phone call to the venue.
+The Korean delegation also communicated that ???

 The Japanese delegation offered further insights into their planned in-person meeting in the fall of 2024.
 The Japanese delegation stated that the EVE IWG session would take place on September 18 - 19, 2024 with a carbon neutrality conference taking place on the September 20, 2024.
 Further information will be provided regarding accommodation and the conference details at the 69th EVE IWG session.